Eslam-Alameldin/directus/directus.md

 ```

 ### 2. Setup project collections
-Login using the admin credentials and create the module and task collections and its fields.
+Login using the admin credentials and create the module and task collections and their fields.

 ### 3. Create a hook extension